NightFaust/til/csharp/ef-functions.md

 ```

 To overcome this situation, you can use `EF.Functions` to get translated database functions.
-Some Functions are provider-specific as they're closely tied with particular database functions.
+Some functions are provider-specific because they're closely tied to certain database functions.

-One nice thing is that you can also define custom mapping.
+A nice thing is that you can also define custom mappings.
-> A user-defined mapping estends the query translation according to the user needs.
-This functionality is useful when there are user-defined functions in the database, which the user wants to invoke from their LINQ query.
+> A custom mapping extends the query translation according to the user's needs.
+This functionality is useful when there are custom functions in the database that
+the user wants to call from their LINQ query.